network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

    creating a brand new TLS connection from scratch to do the same thing.

 Foreign probes will provide 3 sets of data-points.
-First, the duration of the TCP-handshake (noted hereafter as tcp_f).
+First, the duration of the TCP-handshake (noted hereafter as `tcp_f`).
-Second, the TLS round-trip-time (noted tls_f).
+Second, the TLS round-trip-time (noted `tls_f`).
 For this, it is important to note that different TLS versions have a different number of round-trips.
 Thus, the TLS establishment time needs to be normalized to the number of round-trips the TLS handshake takes until the connection is ready to transmit data.
-And third, the HTTP elapsed time between issuing the GET request for a 1-byte object and receiving the entire response (noted http_f).
+And third, the HTTP elapsed time between issuing the GET request for a 1-byte object and receiving the entire response (noted `http_f`).

-Self probes will provide a single data-point for the duration of time between when the HTTP GET request for the 1-byte object is issued on the load-generating connection and the full HTTP response has been received (noted http_l).
+Self probes will provide a single data-point for the duration of time between when the HTTP GET request for the 1-byte object is issued on the load-generating connection and the full HTTP response has been received (noted `http_s`).

-tcp_f, tls_f, http_f and http_l are all measured in milliseconds.
+`tcp_f`, `tls_f`, `http_f` and `http_s` are all measured in milliseconds.

-The more probes that are sent, the more data is available for calculation.
-In order to generate as much data as possible, the methodology requires a client to issue these probes regularly.
+The more probes that are sent, the more data available for calculation.
+In order to generate as much data as possible, the Responsiveness Test specifies that a client issue these probes regularly.
-There is however a risk that on low-capacity networks the responsiveness probes themselves will consume a significant amount of the capacity.
-As the test mandates to first saturate capacity before probing for responsiveness, we are able to accurately estimate how much of the capacity the responsiveness probes will consume.
+There is, however, a risk that on low-capacity networks the responsiveness probes themselves will consume a significant amount of the capacity.
+Because the test mandates first saturating capacity before probing for responsiveness, we are able to accurately estimate how much of the capacity the responsiveness probes will consume and never send more probes than the network can handle.

-This can be done by providing an estimate of the number of bytes exchanged for a responsiveness probe.
+Limiting the data used by probes can be done by providing an estimate of the number of bytes exchanged for a responsiveness probe.
 Taking TCP and TLS overheads into account, we can estimate the amount of data exchanged for a probe on a foreign connection to be around 5000 bytes.
 On load-generating connections we can expect an overhead of no more than 1000 bytes.